cottom/chatgpt-screenshot/README.md

-# ChatGPT Prompt helper
+# ChatGPT Screenshot

 ![Icon](./assets/icon.png)

-This Browser extension is going to prower chatGPT with awesome chatgpt prompt helper.
-Data powered by [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts).
+This Browser extension is going to prower enable screenshot
 > The ChatGPT model is a large language model trained by OpenAI that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.

 ## Feature

 ![Icon](./images/feature.png)

 ## Getting Started